jhchein/AzureML-Job-Replayer/README.md

 - Migrate job metrics to new workspaces
 - Reconstruct job lineage from a deprecated workspace
 - Create consistent job tracking within AzureML across tenants and workspaces
+- Export only a curated subset of historical jobs (NEW selective extraction)

 ---

 ## 🚀 Features

-- ✅ Supports both standalone and pipeline jobs
+- ✅ Supports standalone, pipeline, and nested (multi-level) pipeline jobs
 - ✅ Preserves metadata and relationships
+- ✅ Selective export via include list/file of top-level job names (NEW)
 - ✅ Dry-run mode for safe validation
+- ✅ Recursive traversal of all pipeline descendants

 ---